-As of June 30, 2023 (Successor), the liability associated with the TRA was approximately \$15.1 million and consisted entirely of a liability recorded under ASC 805 associated with the Business Combination, and as such, is presented at fair value through the discount of future anticipated payments.
+As of September 30, 2023, the liability associated with the TRA was approximately \$18.0 million and consisted entirely of a liability recorded under ASC 805 associated with the Business Combination, and as such, is presented at fair value through the discount of future anticipated payments.
 Payments under the TRA that are on account of liabilities arising in connection with the Business Combination will be revalued at the end of each reporting period with the gain or loss recognized in earnings.

-In connection with the TRA, certain parties to the Business Combination who received Class B units in Umbrella have the ability to exchange Class B units in Umbrella. for Class A shares in the Company on a 1:1 exchange basis.
-These future exchanges are anticipated to be treated as taxable exchanges which may provide an increase in the tax basis of the assets of Alvarium Tiedemann and therefore provide for additional payments under the TRA.
-TRA liabilities that are generated on account of future exchanges will be recorded under ASC 450.
+In connection with the TRA, certain parties to the Business Combination who received Class B Units in Umbrella have the ability to exchange Class B Units in Umbrella For shares of Class A Common Stock in the Company on a 1:1 exchange basis.
+These future exchanges are anticipated to be treated as taxable exchanges which may provide an increase in the tax basis of the assets of the Company and therefore provide for additional payments under the TRA.
+TRA liabilities that are generated on account of future exchanges will be recorded under ASC 450, Contingencies.
+On August 31, 2023, holders of Class B Common Stock exchanged a portion of such Class B Units to the Company, in exchange for shares of Class A Common Stock on a 1:1 basis totaling an amount equal to \$7.31 multiplied by the total number of shares of Class B Common Stock exchanged at the time of the transaction.